huy/maven-quickstart/running_test.md

 ## Integration test

+**failsafe plugin**

-Integration tests are usually executed by maven failsafe plugin.
+Integration tests can be executed by maven failsafe plugin.
 This plugin needs to be explicitly added in to our `pom.xml` as

         <plugins>
           <plugin>